-The PDT expects a weekly landing limit, in addition to timelier landing reports (see Section 3.1.1), will stabilize the rate of landings in the fishery.
+The PDT expects a weekly landing limit, in addition to the implementation of state landing reports, will stabilize landings in the fishery.
 However, weekly landing limits could increase the probability for slippage and discards given the large volume of fish captured in each set.
 States will need to develop a system for harvesters to declare into the Area 1A fishery.
 Additional staff time will be required to track landings by individual vessel and adjust the weekly landing limit based on the amount of vessels fishing in a given week.
 If more vessels declare intent to participate in this fishery than actually go fishing, the weekly landing limit per vessel could be overly restrictive and result in an underutilization of the Trimester 2 quota.
 Access to data, as described under Alternative 1 (State Landing Report), is required to enforce weekly landing limits.